Theater of Armenia: Western Armenia

+Eastern Armenia

 The Armenians of the Caucasus enjoyed a greater freedom to develop their arts than did the Armenians in the Ottoman Empire during the early twentieth century.
 As a result, the development of Eastern Armenian Drama found its way in the Caucasus under different circumstances.
 Its founder, Harutyun Alamdaryan, organized an amateur theatrical group in Tiflis in 1834 and staged several European plays.
 His student, Khachadour Abovian, wrote the first play of the modern eastern Armenian dialect, Aghchegan Sera, (The Girl's Love), and it was performed by the group.
 Another student of Alamdarian, Galoust Shermazarian, wrote a satirical play, Karapet Episcoposi Ararknera (The Deeds of Bishop Karapet).
 After its performance, he had to flee the country because he had offended the clergy and government officials with its hilarious jabs at both institutions.
 In 1860, Gevorg Chimushgian organized a professional theatrical group in the Caucasus.
 Modern Armenian theatres were built in Tiflis, Baku, Nor Nakhichevan, Alexandropol, Kars and Yerevan.
 In less than twenty-five years, Armenian writers produced plays of literary and artistic value.
 It was a varied repertoire of original works and quality translations of European masterpieces.

 The greatest Eastern Armenian playwright of the late nineteenth century was Gabriel Sundukian (1825–1912).
 Sundukian was born in Tiflis, and as a result of his studies in France and Russia, he learned French, Italian and Russian, as well as classical and modern Armenian.
 A brilliant man of letters, his plays offer a broad scope of human nature, its frailties and virtues.
 He was the first dramatist to deal with the Armenian middle and lower classes, and his play Pepo is among the most widely performed plays in Armenia.
 In 1921 the first state theatre was founded in Yerevan, Armenia and named the Sundukian Theatre, in his honor, His other major works include Embarrassment, Sneezing at Night is a Good Omen, The Husbands, Love and Freedom.
 Derenik Demirchian (1877–1956) and Alexander Shirvanzade (1858–1935) were playwrights who were already famous before the Communist take-over of Armenia.
 They stayed in Armenia and continued their creative work there for the rest of their lives.
 Demirchyan, a contemporary of Levon Shant, was a prolific novelist, poet and playwright.
 His most popular play, Nazar the Brave (Kaj Nazar, 1923), satirizes bourgeois morality and has been adapted very successfully to film.
 Alexander Shirvanzade, like his counterparts, wrote in many genres.
 His plays expose a society dominated by greed, superstition and hypocrisy, demonstrating a deep concern for truth and justice.
 His plays, Chaos, Namus, Evil Spirit, and For the Sake of Honor are still widely performed.
 His masterful use of realism pervades the conflicting issues in the drama For the Sake of Honor.